emitruc/ROH-estimates/README.md

 There are different approaches to estimate Runs-Of-Homozygosity (ROHs) from genome sequencing reads mapped to a reference genome (BAM format) or from variant and invariant called sites (GVCF format).
 In this tutorial for the **Workshop on Population and Speciation Genomics 2025** we will use the output of a software called [ROHan](https://github.com/grenaud/ROHan).

+First, log into your AWS instance and move to the folder activity `~/workshop_material/30_genetic_load/ROH`

 Take your time to answer the _**questions**_ we left for you along the tutorial.
 We will then discuss them during the final wrap-up.

 ROHan is a Bayesian framework to estimate local rates of heterozygosity, infer runs of homozygosity (ROHs) and compute global rates of heterozygosity.